rize-network/app-studio-web/src/components/ToggleGroup/ToggleGroup.md

 ```

 ### **variant**
-"The visual style variant of the toggle group."
+"Optional variant prop to specify the visual style of the toggle group."

 ```tsx
 import React from 'react';